christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

     `conda` environment mechanism relies on configurations and libraries defined in the `conda` directory to load the packages relative to the environment.

     Note that as surprising as it looks like, `conda list` does not see anymore the packages that have been installed with `pip` and `pip3` globally, while they are still active and appear with `pip list` (or `pip3 list`)

+    To deactivate an environment:

+      source activate my_app

+    To delete an environment:

+      conda env remove -n my_app